Xqhare/Mawu/README.md

 ### Handling missing or not provided values
 > [!caution]
 > It is advisable to ensure there are no missing or not provided values in your data before using Mawu.
-> To cut a long story short: You risk shifting your data, which is somewhat undesirable for most use-cases.
+> To cut a long story short: You risk shifting your data, which is somewhat undesirable for most encases.

 The rfc4180 standard allows for missing or not provided values in CSV files only implicitly.
 There are many different ways libraries have implemented this in the past, and Mawu goes with the closest interpretation the rfc4180 allows.
 So while Mawu does handle missing or not provided values, it is, and cannot ever be, 100% reliable.
 Exactly how this is handled is explained in the following paragraphs, however it is advisable to ensure there are no missing or not provided values in your data before using Mawu (or any other CSV library really).

-Because of the rfc4180 standard, a missing value in the form of `aaa, ,ccc` would still result in 3 `MawuValue`'s in the form of `[aaa][ ][ccc]` as CSV has significant whitespace, so the missing `bbb` is converted into a space.
+Because of the rfc4180 standard, a missing value in the form of `aaa, ,ccc` would still result in 3 `MawuValue`'s in the form of `[aaa][ ][ccc]` as CSV has significant white space, so the missing `bbb` is converted into a space.
 A row in the form of `aaa,,ccc` would result in a `MawuValue` of `[aaa][Mawu::None][ccc]` for the same reasons.
 One last example is the handling of a value of `""` in the middle of a CSV file.
 This is also part of the rfc4180 standard only implicitly, and sometimes interpreted as an empty string, other times as a missing value.
 Mawu will treat it as an empty string and uses it as the default for any empty value itself.